allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 - Jest documentation links to the RTL website in the [*Testing Web Framework*](https://jestjs.io/docs/testing-frameworks#react) section as well as React documentation in the [*Recommended Tools*](https://reactjs.org/docs/testing.html#tools).
-- Testing-library allows us to test with the same API not only React but also others frameworks like Vue (`testing-library/vue`), Angular (`testing-library/angular`), Svelte (`testing-library/svelte`) etc. This could be some advantage for people working on several projects in different technologies.
+- Testing library allows us to test with the same API not only React but also other frameworks like Vue (`testing-library/vue`), Angular (`testing-library/angular`), Svelte (`testing-library/svelte`) etc. This could bring some advantage for people working on several projects in different technologies.
 There is also `dom-testing-library` which allows writing tests without any framework!